chiniczR/chiniczR/README.md

 :mortar_board: Finishing up my BSc in Software Engineering from the [JCT](https://www.jct.ac.il/)

-:briefcase: Doing data analysis and engineering for a research project
+:briefcase: Working as a Data Analysis / Engineering research assistant for an academic research project

 :cloud: Building a(nother) cloud-based, serverless web application

-### What I'm learning
+### What I've been learning lately
 :whale: Docker

 :snowflake: Kubernetes